soligen2010/RC_RX_CABELL_V3_FHSS/README.md

 * Change the sub-protocol to 5.
 * Perform the Bind procedure.
 * Change the sub-protocol to the desired setting for flying.

+If your output goes to a flight controller via SBUS, and the flight controller honors the SBUS failsafe flag (which is typical), then you probably do not want to use No Pulses because the SBUS protocol handles the failsafe appropriately.

 Always test the Fail-safe settings before flying.
 Turning off the transmitter should initiate a Fail-safe after one second.